Utah Humanities Council

 Part 3 - Line 4a

 UTAH HUMANITIES AWARDS MODEST GRANTS TO NONPROFIT ORGANIZATIONS FOR PUBLIC HUMANITIES PROGRAMS.
-GRANTS ARE DESIGNED TO SUPPORT PROJECTS THAT DIRECTLY INVOLVE THE HUMANITIES IN ENGAGING A COMMUNITY FOR THE PURPOSE OF IMPROVING IT.
+GRANTS ARE DESIGNED TO SUPPORT PROJECTS THAT STRENGTHEN COMMUNITIES BY ACTIVELY ENGAGING PARTNERS AND AUDIENCES IN THE HUMANITIES.
 WE ARE A PROUD SUPPORTER OF LOCAL COMMUNITIES, GRASSROOTS ACTIVITIES, TRADITION, AND INNOVATION.
-OUR GRANTS PROVIDE INVALUABLE FINANCIAL SUPPORT TO HELP BRING EDUCATIONAL PROGRAMS, INTERPRETIVE EXHIBITS AND ACTIVITIES, LOCAL HISTORY PROJECTS, ORAL HISTORY PROJECTS, MEDIA PROJECTS, AND MORE AROUND THE STATE OF UTAH.
+OUR GRANTS PROVIDE INVALUABLE FINANCIAL SUPPORT TO HELP BRING EDUCATIONAL PROGRAMS, INTERPRETIVE EXHIBITS AND ACTIVITIES, LOCAL HISTORY PROJECTS, ORAL HISTORY PROJECTS, MEDIA PROJECTS, AND MORE TO LOCATIONS ACROSS THE STATE OF UTAH.

 Get More from Intellispect for FreeCreate a free account to get more data, nonprofit salaries, advanced search and more.